aelanazi/labnms-2500/task1.md

 > copy the file back to NSO server.**

 1. Edit file ~/packages/L2Vpn/templates/L2Vpn-template.xml.
 Replace
-    the contents of the block of &lt;config-template xmlns="http://tail-f.com/ns/config/1.0">with the highlighted
+    the contents of the block of <config-template xmlns="http://tail-f.com/ns/config/1.0">with the highlighted
     output from **item 20.**